-Myself and my father Paul were lucky enough to be invited out by Sean Clancy, the golf sales manager, to play the O’Meara Course at Carton House, a Fairmont managed hotel, this week.
+And my father Paul was lucky enough to be invited out by Sean Clancy, the golf sales manager, to play the O’Meara Course at Carton House, a Fairmont managed hotel, this week.
 Paul being a former member at Carton House, was familiar with the course.
 I on the other hand was not.
 I thought this would be a perfect dynamic for an old and new set of eyes to experience the new and improved Carton House.

 Located just over 22 kilometres of Dublin City Centre and 30 minutes from Dublin Airport the beautiful Carton Demesne was built in the mid 1700’s it was one of the Irelands greatest homes.

 After much refurbishment, Carton is home to 18 beautiful suites located in the original building.
 The recently refurbished Garden Wing, which now exudes the traditional feel of a country house, 147 stylish bedrooms with a spa and a leisure suite which has made its home in the old stables.